robinsch/ActionCam/README.md

 # Notes
-This is a demo version of ActionCam support for World of Warcraft 3.3.5a.
+ActionCam support for World of Warcraft 3.3.5a.

 ### Installation
 1. Move Patcher.exe to WoW folder and run it.